 The distributor highlighted its recurring revenue services at Total Tech Summit and discovered many integrators were more than ready to begin offering them.

-At the 2017 Total Tech Summit, recurring revenue was a topic of conversation for many integrator guests, whether they simply were intrigued by the idea, ready to start implementing such services or already utilizing these revenue streams, Almo Pro A/V was there to show them how valuable they can be.
+Recurring revenue was a topic of conversation for many integrator guests, whether they simply were intrigued by the idea, ready to start implementing such services or already utilizing these revenue streams, Almo Pro A/V was there to show them how valuable they can be.

 Almo offers a wide range of products and services applicable to integrators across many verticals.
 Through boardroom presentations and one-on-one meetings, company representatives set out to demonstrate to them the services concept and how adding them can improve margins on a job and is a great source of recurring revenue.

 “One of the things we really like about the Summit was the one-on-one, 15-minute meetings,” explains Almo Pro A/V sales director Fred Rogers.
-“It’s a great time for us just to get in front of the customer, talk about our services and really just understand their approach to business and what they’re focused on for 2018.
+“It’s a great time for us just to get in front of the customer, talk about our services and really just understand their approach to business and what they’re focused on this year.
 We wanted to really focus on the recurring revenue model for them.”

 “As soon as we started talking about recurring revenue and how the thought process works around it, a dealer of ours looked at us and said, ‘That’s great.
 Because I don’t like starting every month out at 0.’
 And, that really stuck with me,” adds Almo Pro A/V business development manager Rob Voorhees.